List of Scrubs characters: Ladinia Williams

 Ladinia "Lady" Williams, played by Kit Pongetti, is the girlfriend of the Janitor, who first appears in the Season 7 premier and marries him in Season 8.
-She was so named because her parents were watching the Disney film Lady and the Tramp not long after she was conceived.
-In "My Soul on Fire, Part 2”, at Lady's and Janitor's wedding ceremony, the Brain Trust's justice of the peace (a cameo by Bill Lawrence) reveals her full name.
+She was so named because her parents were watching the film Lady and the Tramp not long after she was conceived.
+In "My Soul on Fire, Part 2", at Lady's and Janitor's wedding ceremony, the Brain Trust's justice of the peace (a cameo by Bill Lawrence) reveals her full name.
 Previously, Pongetti had a cameo in "My Philosophy" as Dr. Mitchell, a research fellow with an office next to Dr. Kelso's.

 Stephanie Gooch

-Stephanie Gooch, sometimes called simply "The Gooch”, was played by Kate Micucci.
+Stephanie Gooch, sometimes called simply "The Gooch", was played by Kate Micucci.
 A local musician who played her ukulele for the hospital's patients, Stephanie became the object of Ted's affection.
 J.D. and the Janitor called a temporary truce to help Ted with his lack of confidence around women.
 Although Ted could initially be around her only in the presence of his band, he later overcame his awkwardness.
 The two began dating, a fact Ted enjoyed flaunting to the hospital's staff.
 By the end of Season 8, Ted and Stephanie had moved in together.
 Micucci performed several of her original songs on the show, including "Screw You" (a modified version of her Garfunkel and Oates duet "Fuck You"), which was featured in both Scrubs and the Scrubs: Interns web series.
-In a guest appearance in "Something Good is Coming”, a Season 2 episode of Cougar Town, another series by Scrubs creator Bill Lawrence, Ted said that Gooch had run away with Hooch.
+In a guest appearance in "Something Good is Coming", a Season 2 episode of Cougar Town, another series by Scrubs creator Bill Lawrence, Ted said that Gooch had run away with Hooch.